-We do not anticipate that we will generate product revenue for at least the next several years.
+We do not anticipate that we will generate revenue from commercial sales for at least the next several years, if at all.
 In the absence of additional funding, we expect our continuing operating losses to result in increases in our cash used in operations over the next several quarters and years.
+However, we believe that our existing cash and cash equivalents and short-term investments will be sufficient to enable us to fund our operating expenses and capital expenditure requirements at least until the second half of 2011.